progweb/gpx2video/README.md

 gpx2video downloads each tile with the zoom level in your `~/.gpx2video/cach` path.
 Then build the map.

-*map is saved in the current path in the 'map.png' file.*

-Finally, gpx2video draws a mapbox in applying the zoom factor.
+Finally, gpx2video renders a mapbox in applying the zoom factor.

-By default, map isn't rendered.
+As you use map or track command line, please provide map settings (source, zoom, factor) on the command lines.

 ## ToDo